-Directors and Management's Report Regarding Internal Controls over Financial Reporting
+Report of the Board of Directors and Management on the Internal Control over Financial Reporting

-Management, with the supervision of the Board of Directors of AIG Insurance Company Ltd. (hereafter the "the Insurance Company") are responsible for setting and maintaining effective internal control over financial reporting.
-The internal controls system of the insurance company was planned in order to provide reasonable assurance to management and Board of Directors to the effect that the financial statements are prepared and presented fairly in accordance with International Financial Reporting Standards and in accordance with the directives of the Supervisor of Insurance.

-All internal controls have inherent limitations regardless of the quality of planning.
-Therefore, even if it is determined that these controls are effective they can only provide a reasonable measure of assurance regarding the preparation and presentation of financial statements.
+Management, under the supervision of the Board of Directors of AIG Israel Insurance Company Ltd. (hereinafter: "the Insurance Company"), is responsible for setting and maintaining proper internal control over financial reporting.
+The Insurance Company's internal control system has been designed to provide a reasonable degree of assurance to the Board of Directors and management of the Insurance Company as to the proper preparation and presentation of financial statements that are published in accordance with the requirements prescribed by the Commissioner of the Capital Market, Insurance and Savings in conformity with the Supervision of Financial Services (Insurance) Law, 1981.
+Regardless of the quality of their level of design, all internal control systems have inherent limitations.
+Therefore, even if these systems are determined to be effective, they can only provide a reasonable degree of assurance regarding the preparation and presentation of a financial report.

-Management, supervised by the Board of Directors, maintains a comprehensive control system designed to ensure that transactions are carried out in accordance with management's authorization, assets are protected, and accounting records are reliable.
-In addition, management with the Board of Directors' supervision takes measures in order to ensure that the information and communications channels are effective and monitor implementation, including implementation of the internal control procedures.
+Management, under the supervision of the Board of Directors, maintains a comprehensive system of controls that is intended to ensure that transactions are made in accordance with Management authorizations, assets are protected and the accounting records are reliable.
+In addition, Management, under the supervision of the Board of Directors, takes the necessary actions to ensure that the information and communication channels are effective and monitor performance, including the performance of internal control procedures.

-The Insurance Company's management with the supervision of its Board of Directors evaluates the effectiveness of the internal control of the Insurance Company over financial reporting as at December 31, 2022, based on criteria set in the internal control model of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this evaluation management believes that as at December 31, 2022 the internal control of the Insurance Company over financial reporting is effective.
+Management of the Insurance Company, under the supervision of the Board of Directors, assessed the effectiveness of the Company's internal control over financial reporting as at December 31, 2023, based on criteria set forth in the Internal Control Model of the "Committee of Sponsoring Organizations of the Treadway Commission (COSO)".
+Based on that assessment, Management believes that as at December 31, 2023, the Insurance Company's internal control over financial reporting is effective.